-Bryan Lohr is a native of Stoystown, Pennsylvania and one of America’s most distinguished young organists.
-Bryan’s early studies on the instrument began in Somerset, PA with Randy Fagan and continued at Shadyside Presbyterian Church in Pittsburgh with Jason Kissel and John Walker.
-Bryan holds a bachelor of music degree from the Juilliard School where he studied with John Weaver and Paul Jacobs, and a master of music degree from Carnegie Mellon University where he studied with Donald Wilkins.
-Bryan is also the first organist to have received the prestigious Artist Diploma from Carnegie Mellon.
+Bryan Lohr is a native and long-time resident of southwestern Pennsylvania, growing up in Stoystown, Somerset County.
+His early studies on the organ and piano began in Somerset with Randy Fagan and continued at Shadyside Presbyterian Church in Pittsburgh with Jason Kissel and John Walker.
+A 2001 graduate of North Star High School, Bryan went on to earn degrees in music from The Juilliard School––where he studied with John Weaver and Paul Jacobs––and Carnegie Mellon University, where he studied with Donald Wilkins.
+As a solo artist, Bryan has performed across the United States, engaging audiences in venues both large and small.

 HomeBiographyUpcoming PerformancesVideoRecordings and MusicPressContact